Iraq, Saudi on OPEC collision course over next oil curb

 The view from Riyadh, said delegates at the meeting, is that Iraq should contribute to the next round of OPEC supply curbs.

-A senior Iraqi official warned that if Saudi pushed that line there would be "dark days ahead" for OPEC, saying Baghdad would not even consider output restraints until 2014.
+If Saudi pushed that line there would be "dark days ahead" warned a senior Iraqi official, saying Baghdad would not even consider output restraints until 2014.

 "Now OPEC is dealing with a much more confident Iraq and Baghdad is looking at regional politics and is less willing to compromise."